 Exploring new ways of thinking can also influence IQ score.
 For example, Ceci suggests that studies on London cab drivers reveal that learning how to navigate busy city streets actually leads to changes in how the brain functions.

 So what steps can you take to improve your cognitive abilities and increase your IQ?

-Seek out novel experiences.
 New information and experiences challenge your brain and help you think in new ways.
 In the big five theory of personality, openness to experience is one important trait that helps make people who they are.
 People who rate high on this trait are always seeking out new things.

-Take on challenges.
 Stretching your skills and trying difficult things keeps your mind sharp.

-Don’t rely on technology to save the day.
 Put down that calculator and use your mind to add up those numbers.
 Don’t just look up the answer to a question on Google and instead use your brainpower to solve a riddle.

-Think outside the box.
 Coming up with creative solutions to problems requires many cognitive abilities, and using these skills can help keep your mind sharp.